codingEzio/code_book_java_spring_in_action/README.md

   - I have never learned anything about *Spring* before

 - Ranting
-  - It's so damn hard to find people who speak *'English'*
+  - It's <del>so damn</del> hard to find people who speak *'English'*
   - All the documentation and tutorials ***assume*** you already knew *something*
   - Unable to transfer the experience I got from other languages

+- Thoughts & Summaries
+  - Core logic of *Spring* is doing magic behind the scenes
+  - It is like a *frameworkless* framework
+  - It does not require you write lots of framework-specific code

 -----